Delivery: Fall daytime and online classes; Spring daytime, evening, and online classes.

-CAPL 1010 Introduction to Software Applications OR CSCI 1020 Introduction to Personal Computers and Information Systems with a grade of C or higher (applicants for the Day Program may take CAPL or CSCI along with their first semester courses, although it is preferred to be competed in advance).
+CAPL 1010 - Introduction to Software Applications OR CSCI - 1020 Introduction to Personal Computers and Information Systems with a grade of C or higher (applicants for the Day Program may take CAPL or CSCI along with their first semester courses, although it is preferred to be competed in advance).

 - The following additional courses or transfer equivalents should be completed as soon as possible for the DAY session program application and must be completed prior to application for the EVENING session, (and must be completed prior to MEDA 1780 Clinical Externship):

 COMM 1031 Interpersonal Communication OR COMM 1051 Intercultural Communication